-Verizon BlackBerry sales freefalling thanks to AndroidAlex Wagner - Senior News Editor
+Verizon BlackBerry sales freefalling thanks to AndroidAlex Wagner - Editorial Director of News and Content

 Ever since Verizon released the Motorola DROID way back in November, Big Red has been pushing out new Android devices and even taking credit for the platform's success.
 But what kind of impact has Android's popularity had on the BlackBerrys released on Big Red?
 As it turns out, it's been pretty big.
 The chart above was put together by ITG Investment Research and shows that at its peak in October 2009, the Verizon BlackBerry accounted for around 92 or 93 percent of all smartphones being sold on the carrier.
 The next month, though, the DROID made its presence known and BlackBerry sales dropped to around 56 percent.
 Last month, ITG reports that sales of RIM's handsets on Verizon are just below 20 percent of all smartphones sold on the carrier.
 That's a drop of 45 percent year-over-year in Q3 for RIM, with a 49 percent YOY drop expected in the fourth quarter.
 Meanwhile, 80 percent of Verizon smartphones sales in November 2010 belonged to Android, 46 percent of which were DROIDs.